NiHoel/Anno1800OptimizationTools/README.md

 * Join the Annoverse discord: https://discord.gg/V4xhZ8Z
 * Ask questions or give feedback in the #user-tools channel or write me a message (user: DuxVitae#7882)
 * I welcome any kind of feedback: Bugs, user experience improvements, feature suggestions.
+* If you are student or staff of an academic institution, you get free access to commercial solvers.
+If you want to solve problems faster (and get better results) contact me.

 ## Disclaimer